arpehem/Arpehem-s-proton-pack-code/README.md

 This is the code to use if you realyzed you bought a **common cathode bargraph** or only have access to this model.
 This code is designed to be used with **2 Arduino nanos** or your favorite boards that have at least as many i/o ports and handles Arduino in order to minimyze the amount of wires running from the wand to the pack and has a unique smoke purge seuqence and design as well as all the bargraph animations.

+These files and instructions are compatible with the Q-Pack.

 Check out this link to see it in action: https://youtu.be/VGt3vFmbnvs